SoftwareAG/c8y-docs/src/render/guides/microservice-sdk/cs/developing-microservice.html.md

 The root interface for connecting to Cumulocity from C# is called "Platform".
 It provides access to all other interfaces of the platform, such as the inventory.
 In its simplest form, it is instantiated as follows.

 To enable service providers to run microservices together with the platform, it is required to execute the registration procedure.
-During this process each microservice recieves a dedicated bootstrap user to ensure that the microservice can be identified by the platform and can only access allowed resources.
+During this process each microservice receives a dedicated bootstrap user to ensure that the microservice can be identified by the platform and can only access allowed resources.

 The platform is registered with the dependency injection container.
 Services that are registered with the dependency injection (DI) container are available to the controllers.